boby-boo/power-code-academy/README.md

 **Webpack**: The project utilizes Webpack, a powerful bundling tool, to streamline the development workflow.
 Webpack efficiently bundles JavaScript, SCSS, and other assets, optimizing performance and facilitating code organization.

-**Swiper**: Swiper is integrated into the project to enable touch-friendly, responsive sliders.
-It provides a seamless way to showcase content, such as images and text.

 **Animation**: The application incorporates an animation library to introduce captivating visual effects, enhancing user engagement and interaction.

-**AOS (Animate On Scroll)**: AOS is integrated into the project to animate elements dynamically as users scroll through the application.
-This feature enriches the browsing experience, making it more immersive and engaging.
+**GSAP (GreenSock Animation Platform)**: GSAP is integrated into the project to animate elements dynamically as users scroll through the application.
+This feature enriches the browsing experience, adding smooth and captivating animations that make interaction more immersive and engaging.